 From the start of your academic career at Salisbury University, you have a partner in your academic success.
-The Academic Advising Center staff is dedicated to teaching you how to figure your what you want out of your degree and how to get there.
+The Academic Advising Center staff is dedicated to teaching you how to figure out what you want from your degree and how to get there.

 Academic Advising and You